 High quality teaching - A teaching assistant will be employed full time to enable senior leaders, middle leaders and teaching staff to be released for additional curriculum and assessment development time focused on developing high quality teaching and a curriculum which responds to the specific needs of our pupils.

 There will also be additional time made available for staff to focus on professional development support in key development areas such as phonics and supporting a small number of individual pupils social, emotional and behavioural needs though individualised pastoral support

 We will employ an autism specialist one day a week to provide professional development support in meeting the needs of our pupils with autism.
 This will support the development of staff skills in ‘non-negotiables’ such as communication, emotional and sensory regulation and transitions.

-We have completed some case studies which demonstrate the impact of the COVID-19 funding for a cross section of pupils. (see impact summary)
+We have completed some case studies which demonstrate the impact of the Recovery Premium funding for a cross section of pupils. (click here to see impact summary)